Outdoor Buddies embraces the principle that wildlife and the environment are to be protected, preserved and managed for the benefit of all people.

 We began to have camping groups stay at the campground.
 These included Girl Scouts, Boy Scouts, and these groups did work on the property for us.
 The Boy Scouts built fire rings, erected archery stands and built storage cabinets to protect tents and sleeping bags from rodents and the Girl Scouts helped out with some much needed painting.

-We have had campouts with Outdoor Buddies members, disabled folks who need assistance to camp, religious groups, and youth groups.
+We have had campouts with Outdoor Buddies members, mobility impaired folks who need assistance to camp, religious groups, and youth groups.

 Ice fishing events have been a big part of our winter program in South Park.
 Fishing at Tarryall is excellent, and it is well stocked.
 Our target range at Tarryall has been used for sight-ins, youth archery, and black powder events.